secretstartups/handbook/values/index.html.md

 ##### Minimal Viable Change (MVC)
 {:.no_toc}
 We encourage MVCs to be as small as possible.
 Always look to make the quickest change possible to improve the user's outcome.
 If you validate that the change adds more value than what is there now, then do it.
+This may be additive (adding something) or subtractive (removing something).
 No need to wait for something more robust.
 More information is in the [product handbook](/handbook/product/product-principles/#the-minimal-viable-change-mvc), but this applies to everything we do in all functions.
 Specifically for product MVCs, there is additional responsibility to validate with customers that we're adding useful functionality without obvious bugs or usability issues.

 ##### Make a proposal
 {:.no_toc}